daviebadger/books/restructuredtext/restructuredtext.rst

 :Copyright: `Creative Commons Attribution 4.0 International Public License`_

 :Abstract:
-   `reStructuredText`_ (RST or also reST) is heavily used in Python community for writing technical documentation, both Python docstrings and standalone documents.
-Other notable projects using |RST| for documentation are Blender_, CMake_ or `Linux Kernel`_.
+   `reStructuredText`_ (RST or also reST) is heavily used in the Python community for writing technical documentation.
+Other notable projects using it for documentation are Blender_, CMake_, or `Linux Kernel`_.

-   Unlike `Markdown`_, |RST| covers officially many advanced markup, for example document metadata, automatic table of contents, tables and semantic text.
-It has also a standardized way for writing custom extensions (directives and interpreted text roles) via `Docutils`_ library written in Python.
+   Unlike `Markdown`_, |RST| has officially standardized advanced markup, such as document metadata, automatic table of contents, tables, and semantic text.
+   It also has a standardized way for writing custom extensions (directives and interpreted text roles) via `Docutils`_ library written in Python.

-   |RST| is commonly used with `Sphinx`_, which is a documentation generator
+   |RST| is commonly used in conjunction with `Sphinx`_, which is a
-   originally developed for official `Python documentation`_, but now it is independent from projects using a different programming language or none at all.
+   documentation generator originally developed for official `Python documentation`_, but now it is independent from projects using a different programming language or none at all.

    :Filename extension: ``.rst``
    :Reference documentation: http://docutils.sourceforge.net/rst.html#reference-documentation